CLRX/CLRX-mirror/doc/AmdAbi.md

 * s[n:n+2] - group id for each dimension

-First three vector registers holds local ids for each dimensions.
+First three vector registers holds local ids for each dimension.

 ### Image arguments